TheRealCass/CrystalGrowthSim/README.md

     The environment is the solution in which the particles move.
 We define the boundaries of the environment and in this case that could be sonmething like a breaker.

     * step 3: **Define the rules for crystal growth** We need to specify when a particle sticks to the crystal.
 We need to define a threshold distance such that if a particle gets closer than this distance to the seed or the crystal, it sticks and becomes part of the crystal.
+For this example it's set to anything less than 1

     * step 4: **Initialize the model**
     At the start of the simulation, we need to initialize the positions of the particles and the seed.
-We randomly istribute the particles within the environment and place the seed at a fixed position.
+We randomly distribute the particles within the environment and place the seed at a fixed position.

     * step 5: **Simulate the motion of the particles** At each time step, we update the positions of the particles according to their behavior (random motion).